 History, tourist information, and nearby accommodation

-One of the museum highlights are the flags of the Scotch Brigade, one of Scotland's oldest infantry regiments.
+One of the museum highlights is the flags of the Scotch Brigade, one of Scotland's oldest infantry regiments.
 Another exhibit tells the story of Mary, Queen of Scots and her connection to Linlithgow.
 This exhibit, though small, is fascinating, for it shows how attitudes towards Mary have changed over the centuries.

 Another interesting exhibit is a scale model of the ornate Linlithgow Cross, the town drinking fountain designed in 1807 by James Haldane to replace an earlier 1628 fountain.